 Do A/B testing

 This is where the template becomes super helpful: having prepared stuff like a parallel bus for the drums, a split signal for the bass and things like that enables you to try things on the fly and quickly test them…blend some ultra-processed drum signal in to see if it adds consistency or try some saturation/distortion on the high end of the bass and compare the sound with/without it to check that it makes the bass more audible in the mix.
 As you eq an instrument try a boost or a cut and then quickly switch the band on/off to hear if it’s doing what you want….it sounds obvious but it’s very easy to carry on cutting in the wrong region or fiddling with a compressor that isn’t actually doing much at all.
-A/B testing is a simple but powerful tool to confirm that our sound is being changed the way we want.
+A/B testing is a simple but powerful tool and it helps you check whether you’re going in the right direction.

 Stop second guessing

 Once you move from one phase of the mix to the next one (e.g. you’ve balanced all the levels and proceed to the panning – see mixing plan) stop thinking about the previous step, one more reason for being more experimental at each stage: try everything you want whilst you’re working on a certain aspect and then, once you’re done, just move on and don’t look back.
 Of course you can always tweak parameters on the go but for example if you decided that the drums are the most predominant element in a certain song and you’re still on the fence, just try other options whilst you’re balancing the levels, try putting the vocals first, try the guitar!
 Don’t move on to the panning and then eq if you’re not sure about the previous step.
 This compartmented approach is the key for a better quality of life and a better mix as well.